ScrappyCocco/Vermintide-2-DiscordRichPresence/README.md

 ## Authors

 * **ScrappyCocco** - *Mod creator*
-* _Thanks to all the people of Vermintide Modders Discord server, you helped me a lot_
+* _Thanks to all the people of Vermintide Modders Discord server, you helped me a lot (Special thanks to Arkii and SkacikPL)_

 ## License